Do you think your affair partner has some narcissistic traits?

 And, the hardest part is that you may not even notice it’s happening, at all, until someone points it out to you.

 Is this happening to you right now?
+Here are the red flags it could be:

 • Your affair partner has demanded that you tell no one about your affair and, because it’s easier to keep it from people if you aren’t around them, you have distanced yourself naturally.